Faculty & Staff

-1.1 In accordance with the statutes of the State of Carolina, the final authority and responsibility for the governance of Lander University is vested in the Lander University Board of Trustees.
+In accordance with the statutes of the State of South Carolina, the final authority and responsibility for the governance of Lander University is vested in the Lander University Board of Trustees.

-1.2 The membership of the Board of Trustees is established by statute and consists of two members from each of the congressional districts in South Carolina and three members at large, elected by the General Assembly for terms of four years each; one member appointed by the Governor; and one ex-officio member who shall be the Governor (or his/her designee).
+The membership of the Board of Trustees is established by statute and consists of one member from each of the congressional districts in South Carolina and eight members at large, elected by the General Assembly for terms of four years each; one member appointed by the Governor; and one ex-officio member who shall be the Governor (

 Officers shall serve a two-year term commencing on July 1 of the year of election and ending on June 30 of the next election year or at such time as a successor has been elected.
 In the event of a vacancy, that vacancy may be filled by election at a subsequent board meeting or the Board may leave the office vacant until the next regular election.
 Any person elected to fill an unexpired term shall serve the remainder of that term and shall not be disqualified from serving two full terms.